Hirsch weight-filtered log crystalline complex and Hirsch weight-filtered log crystalline dga of a proper SNCL scheme in characteristic p>0: Introduction

-\parno {\bf Acknowledgment.} I would like to express my sincere thanks to T.~Fujisawa for informing me of results in his article \cite{fup} when it was a preprint and for some discussion about it.
+\parno {\bf Acknowledgment.} I would like to express my sincere thanks to T.~Fujisawa for informing me of results in his article \cite{fup} when it was a preprint.
+I am deeply grateful to the referees for giving me an advice on the organization of the introduction and for pointing a lot of mistypes, several unclear points in the previous version of this book and a quite serious gap of the proof of (\ref{theo:saih}) in it.
+Thanks to their valuable suggestions, I can improve my book.